-The Last 20 or 30 years I have acquired experiences in the field of microfilming which some of you may recognize as form of photography.
-It has been only since 2002 that I began to take an interest in nature photography.
+The last 20 or 30 years I have acquired experiences in the field of microfilming which some of you may recognize as a form of photography.
+It has only been since 2002 that I began to take an interest in nature photography.

 In reality, I believe god had a hand in my pursuing nature photography.
-I have always had an interest in nature.
-I was drawn to it.
+Nature has always been my interest.

 The most important point that everyone that looks at my work needs to know is that most of my original photographs are taken in their natural setting.
 My work is generally not staged in any way.
 On occasion, I will take an individual photograph and apply an artistic touch to try and create an interesting piece of work.

 In the past few years, I have hiked through the natural areas of Prescott, AZ., Hilton Head Island, South Carolina shores, and the area of Sarasota, FL.
 Ten days were spent photographing various areas of the National Parks through Utah, Montana, Wyoming, N. Dakota, and S. Dakota.
 During the 2018 year, another trip is planned in the area of Sarasota, Florida.
 In addition, a trip is planned in the Fall of 2018 to Alaska.
 The goal is to add interesting and exciting photos to my portfolio.